 Example: If you have been awarded $1,000 in Federal Pell Grant for one term.
 You will receive the following amount based on your enrollment:

-Other Pell Grant Program eligibility requirements include:
+Other Federal Pell Grant Program eligibility requirements include:

-Please contact a Financial Aid Counselor before making adjustments to your enrollment.
-Additionally, please see our Important Dates to Remember page for information on when awards are adjusted.
+Please contact a Financial Aid and Scholarships Office Counselor before making adjustments to your enrollment.
+Additionally, please see our Dropping, Auditing, or Withdrawing page for information on when awards are adjusted.

 Per federal regulation, students are not permitted to receive a Federal Pell Grant at two schools in the same payment period.